Particular/docs.particular.net/transports/azure-service-bus/native-integration.md

 ### See it in action

-[The following sample](/samples/azure/native-integration-asb/) shows how to use the native integration capabilities of the Azure Service Bus transport between an NServiceBus endpoint and a regular .NET application.
+[This sample](/samples/azure/native-integration-asb/) shows how to use the native integration capabilities of the Azure Service Bus transport between an NServiceBus endpoint and a regular .NET application.